CompVis/net2net/README.md

 \* equal contribution

-**tl;dr** Our approach distills the residual information of one model with respect to another's and thereby enables translation between fixed off-the-shelve expert models such as BERT and BigGAN without having to modify or finetune them.
+**tl;dr** Our approach distills the residual information of one model with respect to another's and thereby enables translation between fixed off-the-shelf expert models such as BERT and BigGAN without having to modify or finetune them.

 ![teaser](assets/teaser.png)